 In 2004, while completing my MBA program at University of Colorado Denver, I wrote a business plan as a course project and competed in the annual business plan competition hosted by the UCD business school entrepreneurship center.
 The business plan was based on the concept of personal branding - a business model providing various services and products designed to build and refine its clients' personal brands.
 The plan was awarded with the 1st place honor and I began executing the plan while I was finishing up the last semester of my graduate program.
 MetroBoom, the Personal Branding Center opened its door in 2005.
 While I still manage all facets of MetroBoom's operation with the help from my devoted staff, my main focus has shifted to consulting our clients to effectively manage their personal brands.

-At University of Colorado Denver, I teach in the MBA program on marketing, entrepreneurship and personal branding for the school of business and Jake Jabs Center for Entrepreneurship.
+At University of Colorado Denver, I teach undergraduate and graduate level classes on marketing, entrepreneurship, and personal branding for the Professional MBA, 1-Year MBA, and Executive MBA programs at the school of business and entrepreneurship center.
 I also serve as an advisory board member at Jake Jabs Center for Entrepreneurship at UC Denver.